Champions of Academic

 We are recognized leaders in the representation of college, university and private school students and faculty facing allegations of misconduct.

 We are strong and effective advocates for the rights of students and faculty members accused of sexual misconduct to justice and due process of law.

 Led by Andrew Miltenberg, our team has vigorously and successfully defended students and faculty at disciplinary proceedings facing suspension or expulsion from private schools, colleges and universities.
 We have also filed numerous civil lawsuits against universities and schools in connection with mistreatment of accused students and professors.

-We have represented more than 300 students in over 30 states in this emerging area of litigation, at education institutions ranging from private high schools to small, elite liberal arts colleges to large public universities.
+We have represented more than 1,400 students, faculty and administrators in nearly 50 states in this emerging area of litigation, at education institutions ranging from private high schools to small, elite liberal arts colleges to large public universities.

-We are currently representing over 50 professors facing disciplinary action, including dismissals despite having earned tenure.
+We are currently representing a large and diverse group of faculty and administrators throughout the country facing disciplinary action, including dismissals despite having earned tenure.
 The reputational damage suffered by tenured professors can be devastating which is why strong legal support is critical.

 Our work on behalf of students and faculty has generated attention from local and regional news sources as well as top national TV, radio, print, and online media outlets, including The New York Times, The Wall Street Journal, Newsweek, USA Today, The Los Angeles Times, CBS Sunday Morning, New York Magazine, The Huffington Post, Fox News, and National Public Radio.
 See recent representative articles.

 We believe – unconditionally – that sexual assault is unacceptable under any circumstance.

 We also believe that accused students and faculty must be afforded their civil rights and due process under the law, and that many schools are falling far short of this standard.